Service brief · Chapter I · Annual Compliance

 Register of Loans, Investments, and Guarantees

-Section 186(9).
-Any inter-corporate loan, investment, or guarantee given by the company.
+Any loan, investment, or guarantee the company gives to another company.

 5. v.

-Section 88(1)(b) and (c).
-For companies that issue debentures or any other securities — particulars of holders and transfers.
+For companies that issue bonds or any other securities — who holds them and how they have been transferred.

 6. vi.